-The CECA Inspiring Change Awards highlight and reward organisations in the construction and infrastructure sector who have created an a more inclusive culture.
+The CECA Inspiring Change Awards highlight and reward organisations in the construction and infrastructure sector who have created a more inclusive culture.
 Creating open and inclusive workplace cultures in which everyone feels valued, and respects colleagues is recognised as key to business success.
 Organisations were welcomed to submit entries that demonstrated the introduction of innovative and creative interventions which align with business strategy, inspiring others employers to follow their lead.

 Our entries for Esh Academy and Get into STEM have both received shortlisting for the National CECA Inspiring Change Awards.